 How do I get to basecamp?

 That is entirely up to you but a car rental may be in your best interest.
-You may make arrangements with Step Outdoors for airport pick-up and drop-off.
-Cost is $125 round-trip.
+We are unable to refer any transportation or shuttle service.

 What is the Drug, Alcohol, Gun, Pets and Cell Phone Policy?